 Carrabba’s doesn’t offer a ton of dishes on their menu, but the ones they have seem to be done right, at least for a chain restaurant.
 While we encourage you to eat at home whenever you can, Carrabba’s can be a safe place to enjoy a low-carb meal once and awhile, but don’t make a habit out of it.

 Carrabba’s uses olive oil and herbs to season many of their dishes, which is great, but they also don’t state whether or not they use organic meats.
-Because of this, we can only assume that you’re eating a bunch of chemical-laden meats whenever you eat here.
 This is why we recommend eating at home where you can count your macros and make sure you’re getting a keto-friendly meal in without having to guess.

 Photo credit: Mike Mozart – flickr.com